feroldi/cci/README.md

 [![Build Status](https://travis-ci.org/feroldi/cci.svg?branch=master)](https://travis-ci.org/feroldi/cci)

 This is an experimental project, using C++17 to write a C11 compiler.
-It doesn't provide an implementation of the Standard Library.
-The main purpose of this project is to teach me compiler data structures, language design and optimization techniques, as well as unlock an
-achievement: wrote a C compiler.
+It doesn't provide an implementation of the Standard Library, though.
+The main purpose of this project is to teach me compiler data structures, language design and optimization techniques (also to unlock an achievement: wrote a C compiler).

 ## Building

-Use `cmake` to build and run the project:
+Use `cmake` to build the project:

 ```
 mkdir build && cd build